SYChen123/A-survey-on-BATADAL-dataset/README.md

 In training phase, firstly split BATADAL_dataset03 into train set and validation set.
 Then normalize the data.
 Next, the model is trained with early stop and learning rate decay.
 The optimizer is Adam and loss function is Mean Square Error.
 For each epoch, losses on train set and val set are calculated.

 Note that while training, we don't need labels of the sequences explicitly since AE is self-supervised.
-The input is also the groundtruth.
+Input is also the groundtruth.

 ### Test